ReemAljunaibi/stellr-help-docs/docs/getting-started/index.md

   <h2 class="h2 text-accent-secondary">Stellr User Guide</h2>

   <p class="body text-gray-dark">
-    This guide walks you through how to activate your Stellr account and access the platform for the first time.
+    This guide walks you through how to activate your Stellr account, access the platform, and understand key concepts to get started quickly.
   </p>

   ### 1. Receive an Email Invitation